hislittlecuzin/Facepunch-Steamworks-Multiplayer-StartingPoint/README.md

 Then you can make a server.
 You REALLY do NOT have to use Steamwork's socket... but you can.
 It relays through Steam's servers.
-Jerry never updated the Facepunch Steamworks API documentation/wiki so if Steam made it so P2P doesn't share IP then maybe that'll work too.
+The Facepunch Steamworks API documentation/wiki was last updated "a long time ago" so if Steam made it so P2P doesn't share IP then maybe that'll work too.

-After making this poing in the project where you can talk to clients, I tried converting stuff, and for some reason I can't get packets to be consistently read... idk why.

 So make sure you organize your packets how I designed them.
+IE "What packet is this?" as the first variable in the structure.
 I tried to make as much stuff easy to do as possible for JUST MULTIPLAYER.

 I didn't do a lot of stuff like ... disconnecting & stuff.
-Many of the buttons are ticked to be "One Shot" which MIGHT make them only execute once... idk.

-Have...
-Fun?
+This isn't an instant game.
+You are literally sending bare variables or whatever you send.
+ALL player prediction, syncing, etc is YOUR job.
+Steamworks sockets just lets you relay data through their servers.
+Same thing with Berkley Sockets.

 # more infos
-Godot's gameobject hierarchy is a linked list or something so when I do like "add node" or something, that's how ya spawn shizz.
+Godot's gameobject hierarchy is a linked list or something so when I do like "add node" or something, that's how ya spawn stuff.
 Also The NetworkManager.cs is loaded in the autoload cuz that's how Godot does singletons.
 In godot... go to the top left where "file, edit" etc would be dropdowns and:
 Project->Project Settings->Autoload